cfredericks/golf-better/gcp/app-engine/README.md

 ngrok http 8080
 ```

-Then you can update the slack app "event subscription" settings to point to this new endpoint, e.g.
+Then you can update the Slack app "event subscription" settings at https://api.slack.com/apps to point to this new endpoint, e.g.
 ```bash
 https://61e9-2601-642-4900-7-108a-a3e8-97f7-ce02.ngrok-free.app/api/v1/slack/events
 ```

-Then when you run a local app engine on port 8008, the app integrations in Slack will be forwarded to your local instance.
+Then when you run a local app engine, the Slack integration will be forwarded to your local instance.

 # Endpoints